Quabena/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - adds execution permission to the owner and the other users, to the file hello 8-James_bond - gives no permission to the owner and group, but all permissions to Other users 9-John_Doe - set the mode of the file hello to -rwxr-x-wx echo 9-John_Doe - set the mode of the file hello to -rwxr-x-wx
+7-everybody - adds execution permission to the owner and the other users, to the file hello 8-James_bond - gives no permission to the owner and group, but all permissions to Other users 9-John_Doe - set the mode of the file hello to -rwxr-x-wx echo 9-John_Doe - set the mode of the file hello to -rwxr-x-wx 10-mirror_permissions - sets the mode of the hello same as olleh mode 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users